 NEW: A configuration application is now available for Android™ tablets.
-It is included on the CD that ships with the 400D.
-If you already own a 400D, you can download the application here.
+The application is included on the CD that ships with the 400D, or if you already own a 400D, you can download the application here.

 Resistance Readings with the Push of a Button.
 Unique, Error-free Data-logging Option.

 - No need to select ranges or adjust dials – the Miller 400D provides a direct read-out of resistance with the push of a button